Check out my rankings within each division by clicking on the links below. If there is a lineal champion in the weight class, he is ranked No. 1.

 In September, Mexico's Cuadras got the biggest fight of his career, an opportunity to defend his title against pound-for-pound king Roman "Chocolatito" Gonzalez.
 It was a terrific fight and very competitive, but Gonzalez won a close decision to take the belt.
 Cuadras would have liked an immediate rematch but will instead stay busy against countryman David Carmona (20-3-5) on the Gennady Golovkin-Daniel Jacobs HBO PPV card that also includes Gonzalez defending against Srisaket Sor Rungvisai.
 As long as Cuadras wins his bout, he'll be mandatory for the winner of that match.

 Next: March 18 vs. Carmona

 4. Khalid Yafai (21-0)

 The Philippines' Ancajas became the first Manny Pacquiao-promoted fighter to win a world title when he dropped Puerto Rico's McJoe Arroyo in the eighth round and claimed a well-deserved unanimous decision -- 118-109, 117-110, 115-112 -- for his 12th win in a row in an upset on Sept.
-3. Ancajas will make his first defense against Mexico's Jose Alfredo Rodriguez (32-4, 19 KOs) in Macau.
+3 in the Philippines.
+He retained his title in his first defense on Jan.
+28 in Macau, China, stopping Mexico's Jose Alfredo Rodriguez in the seventh round of a one-sided fight.